You are the child of an EU/EEA citizen who is a worker in Denmark under EU law

 If you have turned 21 years of age when you apply for SU, you must be able to prove that for special reasons, you have a genuine and effective need of being supported by your parent regardless of the fact that you are an adult.
 It is not sufficient that your parent merely undertake supporting you.

-You must submit documentation for this along with the information form for foreign citizens when you apply for SU according to one of those rules.
+You must attach documentation for this along with the application for equal status for foreign citizens when you apply for SU according to one of those rules.
 The documentation must show that your parent is supporting you.
-If you are over 21 years of age, you must also submit information and documentation for your situation which shows that you have a genuine and effective need for being supported by your parent despite the fact that you are a grown-up.
+If you are over 21 years of age, you must also attach information and documentation for your situation which shows that you have a genuine and effective need for being supported by your parent despite the fact that you are a grown-up.

 With the phrasing "worker" we also mean a self-employed person.
 These are persons, who under EU law, may be regarded as workers in Denmark or who in certain circumstances may have retained his/her status as a worker in Denmark.

 Read more about the term worker under EU law.

 Your father or mother is a Danish citizen

 A Danish Citizen, who works in Denmark, is as a rule not a worker according to EU law but may have obtained a status as a worker by having exercised his/her right to free movement.
 If your Danish mother or father has obtained a status as a worker in Denmark under EU law, you can also receive SU according to the rules concerning the child of a worker as described above.

 Read more about Danish citizens, who have obtained status as a worker according to EU law.